 - 2.6.02 The field will be a black painted surface.
+On this surface will be a wall.
+A taped line following the wall will be considered the outside perimeter.
+Two obstacles will be placed along the wall. - 2.6.03 Robots must not touch the wall or cross the outside perimeter.
+If this is to happen, the attempt will be awarded the "Did not finish" tag.

-On this surface will be 2 buttons at the end of 2 walls. - 2.6.03 When the game begins, your robot must advance to the first button and push it.
-It then must turn around and follow the wall on its right.
-When the wall comes to an end, it must turn the corner (turning to the right) and follow the second wall on its right.
-When your robot reaches the end of the second wall, it must push the second button. - 2.6.04 The timer ends when the second button is pushed. - 2.6.05 The maximum time allowed for this challenge is 3 minutes.
-If your robot does not push both buttons in that time, you will forfeit the round. - 2.6.06 A team can play this game a maximum of 2 times during the Competition.
-The round with the fastest time will be considered in the challenge and overall ranking. - 2.6.07 The winner of this challenge will be the robot that pushes both buttons in the fastest amount of time.
+- 2.6.04 The timer starts when the robot crosses the starting line. - 2.6.05 The timer ends when the finish line is crossed. - 2.6.06 The maximum time allowed for this challenge is 3 minutes. - 2.6.07 A team can play this game maximum 2 times during the Competition.
+The round with the fastest time will be taken into account in the challenge and the overall ranking. - 2.6.08 The winner of this challenge will be the robot that can complete the path in the least amount of time.